Why Your AI Strategy Is Secretly Failing You Right Now

 Why Throwing More Money at Technology Makes It Worse

-Here is the uncomfortable truth: more computing, more models, and more consultants do not solve a governance deficit.
-They amplify it.
-When decision-making authority is unclear, when nobody owns accountability for AI outputs, and when ethical guardrails exist only in a PDF nobody reads, scaling AI only scales the chaos.
+More computing, more models, and more consultants do not solve a governance deficit; they amplify it.
+When decision-making authority is unclear and ethical guardrails exist only in a PDF nobody reads, scaling AI only scales the chaos.
 Before your next AI investment, ask not “what tool?” but “who governs this?”

 Who Actually Owns AI Risk in Your Organization?